Sunak vows to protect ‘precious’ green belt and build more houses on brownfield

 In order to support local authorities getting local plans in place, Mr Sunak would also immediately relax constraints and review “local housing need” projections, which are based on out-of-date 2014 ONS numbers.

-His campaign team insisted the announcement is a huge contrast to Liz Truss, who has pledged to build one million homes on green belt land.
+His campaign team insisted the announcement is a huge contrast to Liz Truss, who pledged to build one million homes on green belt land during her brief campaign for the Tory leadership in 2019.

+More recently, Ms Truss has said she would scrap housing targets, describing them as “Stalinist”.

+Alex Morton, head of policy at the Centre for Policy Studies – a centre-right think tank – said the need for more houses could not be ignored.

 Register for free to continue reading